jayway/webpack-lab/code-split/README.md

 The reason we want to separate the webpack code is because if we have a watcher and change our app code, the vendor bundle will be rebuilt as well because the webpack code changes.

-If you run npm run build you should get something like this:
+If you do npm run build you should get something like this:

 ```html
 Hash: 94a8f172d84ed0310f9e